Photos of Conan in Movies

 I must say I was shocked but even then I couldn't keep my mouth shut.
 "I know, just because I have an Australian accent doesn't mean I'm a F'n retard"

-This became so annoying for me when I went to casting calls in Australia that I went and applied to MENSA for membership.
+This type of thing annoyed me so much in Australia that I went and applied to MENSA for membership.

 MENSA is a high IQ society, here let me copy from their homepage: